snafaru/Wizardry.Code/README.md

 Chest Traps : Bug fix where the chest traps are now working as intended.

 Maze : Easter egg and specials encounters re-enabled.

+Version 3.2 enhancements/fixes over the previous versions:
+- Game Q)uick Plot option now makes the screen draw faster when there are poisoned characters.
+- New fonts by 4am.
+My grateful thanks to 4am for this marvelous work.
+- Added a pause (with a funny quip) after stepping on a CHUTE! square to see that it happened at higher speeds.
+- Game breaker fix for after getting out of a FIZZLE square the spells fizzling effect now stops.
+- Fix the Random Number Generator and have assembly code to now use safe memory locations by Qkumba.
+My grateful thanks to Qkumba for this incredible feat.

 <img src="resources/castle-market-party-01.png" alt="Castle Market"/>
 <img src="resources/maze-entrance-party-01.png" alt="Maze Entrance"/>